 However, the internet is simultaneously a powerful resource that gives small businesses of any industry the ability to reach their desired customers at a very small cost.

-In addition to the power of the internet, implementing the steps of our marketing research formula will only heighten your level of success.
+In addition to the power of the internet, implementing the steps of our marketing research formula for growth will only heighten your level of success.

 That means even startups and small local businesses have the chance to be seen and compete against even their biggest competitors in their industry.